London 2012 Olympics Strives to Be the Greenest Games

 If London were to create a law that mimicked the one in Wales it is estimated that they could reduce plastic bag use within the city by 90% which works out to 1.4 billion bags.
 This measure could also raise about 8 million pounds, which could benefit organizations in sore need.
 ‘Whilst London doesn’t have the powers to implement bans or charges, I am keenly following Wales’s efforts to solve this problem,’ said Johnson.
 It is unfortunate that London does not have a ban, but Johnson is doing the right thing and researching a system that works so that when he does have the opportunity to take action he can guide London toward success.

 Petition Calls for Plastic Bag Ban During Games

-These efforts paid off since single use plastic bags are banned from official shops during the games which run from July 27 through August 12.
-In the official packaging guidelines LOCOG states, “We do not permit the use of oxo-degradable plastics or compostable biopolymers, which can find their way into the household waste stream.”
-Instead reusable and recyclable bags made from low density polyethylene which contains a minimum of 80 percent recycled material are available and these bags also make great souvenirs.
-Paper bags will only be available at certain official catering locations for large orders of food which will be taken to go.
+These efforts paid off since single-use plastic bags are banned from official shops during the games which run from July 27 through August 12.
+In the official packaging guidelines, LOCOG states, “We do not permit the use of oxo-degradable plastics or compostable biopolymers, which can find their way into the household waste stream.”
+Instead reusable and recyclable bags made from low-density polyethylene which contains a minimum of 80 percent recycled material are available and these bags also make great souvenirs.
+Paper bags will only be available at certain official catering locations for large orders of food that will be taken to go.

 Read more about Mayor Boris Johnson’s efforts at http://www.dailymail.co.uk/news/article-2022632/Boris-calls-plastic-bag-ban-London-fight-poisonous-waste-litter.html and learn more about the bag ban at the Olympics at http://greeneruponthames.org/.